-After making a few tweaks, I played with the concept of changing my fan page to be a “Neil Patel” fan page instead of a Quick Sprout fan page.
-And through that fan page I would be able to promote my blog as well as any of my other companies.
+After making a few tweaks, I have decided to change my Quick Sprout fan page to a Neil Patel fan page.
+Through this new fan page, I would still be able to promote my blog as well as my other companies.

-Within hours my Facebook friends were getting emails like the one below.
+Within hours, my Facebook friends were getting emails like the one below.

 Communication is your key to success

-At this point I had hundreds of fans, but my Facebook fan page wasn’t doing anything for me.
+At this point, I had hundreds of fans, but my Facebook fan page wasn’t doing anything for me.
 Luckily enough, one of my fans called me out for not interacting with my fans.

 The real value in having a fan page

-Getting extra traffic to your business from a Facebook fan page is great, but it isn’t the best thing that a Facebook fan page provides.
+Getting extra traffic to your business from a Facebook fan page is great, but it isn’t the best thing that a fan page provides.

 By analyzing the stats above, I learned that:

-- The majority of my fans are males.
-Roughly 81% of them are males and if I want to start attracting female fans I have to write more content on my fan page and blog that is targeted towards females.
+- Roughly 81% of my fans are males.
+If I want to attract more female fans, I have to write more content and blogs targeted to females.

-- If I want to grow my blog faster, I should ideally target 18 to 34 year olds because they are more likely to interact with me and read the content on my blog.
+- To grow my blog faster, I should target 18 to 34-year-olds because they are more likely to interact with me and read my blog posts.

 1000 fans and counting

-If you want to learn about your fans, friends, or even customers, I highly recommend that you create a Facebook fan page.
-It will not only allow you to interact with these people, but it will also help you get to know them on a personal level.
+If you want to learn about your fans, friends, or even customers, I highly recommend you create a Facebook fan page.
+It will not only allow you to interact with people, but it will also help you get to know them on a personal level.